 He was critical of the moderate politics prevalent at the time and was not in favor of the Home Rule agitation due to Britain's involvement in World War I.

-Gandhi believed that non-violent satyagraha was the only effective method for achieving nationalist aims and stated he would join no political organization unless it embraced this creed.
+Gandhi believed that non-violent satyagraha was the only effective method for achieving nationalist aims and stated he would join no politicalorganization unless it embraced this creed.

-Struggles in Champaran, Ahmedabad, and Kheda
+Gandhi's Struggles in Champaran, Ahmedabad, and Kheda: Pioneering Non-Violent Resistance Movements

 During 1917 and 1918, Gandhi engaged in three major struggles: